-Your innovative workplace would be in the open or in a cave.
-You wouldn’t have bean bag chairs let along cubicles.
-They’d be no power to run your computer, charge your smartphone or run your expresso machine.
+Your innovative workplace could be in the open or in a cave you wouldn’t have bean bag chairs let alone cubicles.
+There would be no power to run your computer, charge your smartphone or run your espresso machine.
 You couldn’t sell a physical product or ship it.
 You’d have to walk to work and do so naked unless you can sew your own clothes or can find big enough fig leaves.

 You’d have to make sure your office was by a brook as there would be no water pipelines nor bottled water deliveries which need a truck, a plant to mold plastic bottles, and a processing system to bottle and sanitize the water.